XkaV/No_Holds_Barred/README.md

-# redesigned-octo-guide
- redesigned-octo-guide Collection of Sxripz and Thingz
+# Collection of Sxripz and Thingz